- When weighing the pros and cons of SEO vs PPC, both marketing vehicles can produce positive business results for your brand.

 SEO is “always on”

-Once you’ve achieved high search rankings, those rankings work for your business 24/7.
+The biggest difference between SEO and PPC marketing is that organic search rankings work for your business 24/7.
 No need to add advertising spend or configure dayparting.
 Your organic search engine results will act as a constant promotion for your brand.

 SEO provides long-term returns